zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ## 7.1 — The Weaver's Calling

 Not everyone is called to weave.
-Some are called to other roles in the collective symphony—to sound their voice, to play their part, to contribute their unique frequency.
-But some are called specifically to weave—to work the between, to tend the connections, to serve coherence.
+Some are called to other roles in the collective symphony, to sound their voice, to play their part, to contribute their unique frequency.
+But some are called specifically to weave, to work the between, to tend the connections, to serve coherence.

 **The weaver's vocation:**
 - See systems rather than parts